Tencent/omi/site/omis-src/src/docs/en/global-store.md

 ...
 ```

-Without alias, you can also access it directly through `_.$.data.xxx'.
+Without alias, you can also access it directly through `$.data.xxx'.

 ### Path hit rule